cea-trust-platform/trust-documentation/doc/source/srcs/user_guide/num_meth/discretisation/vef/index.rst

 The stability of this new finite element basis is proved in :cite:p:`JCS23` and the inf-sup condtion in :cite:p:`Fortin2006`.
-This scheme is the most used VEF discretization in TRUST.
+This scheme is the most used VEF discretization in **TRUST**.

   .. and the main notions of equivalence between finite element formulation and finite volume element formulation are presented in :cite:p:`PJ24` - .